 HMRC have sections devoted to people who are interested in starting up, or who have started, their own business; providing information on Tax, National Insurance and VAT issues.

 The Health and Safety Executive provide information and advice on Health & Safety issues for people who are setting up their own business.

-The National Federation of Enterprise Agencies provides a comprehensive range of quality services and support for Start-Ups, Micro Businesses and the Self Employed from a network of Enterprise Agencies.
+The national enterprise network provides a comprehensive range of quality services and support for Start-Ups, Micro Businesses and the Self Employed from a network of Enterprise Agencies.

 Federation of Small Businesses is the UK’s largest campaigning pressure group promoting and protecting the interests of the self-employed and owners of small firms.
 Formed in 1974, it now has 200,000 members across 33 regions and 194 branches.